The information on this site is intended for US healthcare professionals and clinical staff only.

 Serious or fatal PJP or CMV occurred in <1% of patients treated with ZYDELIG

-ZYDELIG at recommended dose 150 mg PO BID
+ZYDELIG at recommended dosage 150 mg PO BID

 Interrupt/withhold